benoitfragit/google2ubuntu/README.md

 google2ubuntu
 =============

+#UPDATE

+Because google speech api v1 is no more working and because the v2 need each user to get a key from google, google2ubuntu is no more avalaible.
+Maybe a future update will use the v2 and ask users for a key.

 #Presentation

 The aim of this project is to let you use the Google speech recognition API to control your linux computer.
 The project is developed in Python.